Generic Drug User Fee Amendments

 - Type II active pharmaceutical ingredient (API) drug master file (DMF) that is referenced on or after October 1, 2012, in a generic drug submission to the FDA and for which the DMF fee has not already been paid;

-- Generic drug facility which is identified or intended to be identified in at least one generic drug submission that is pending or approved to produce a finished dosage form (FDF) of a human generic drug or an API contained in a human generic drug; and
+- Generic drug facility which is identified or intended to be identified in at least one generic drug submission approved to produce a finished dosage form (FDF) of a human generic drug or an API contained in a human generic drug; and

-- Backlog ANDA which is pending on October 1, 2012, and that has not received a tentative approval prior to that date.
+- Backlog ANDA as of October 1, 2012, and that has not received a tentative approval prior to that date.

-Read the instructions below and then go to Create GDUFA Cover Sheet to fill out the form.
-A GDUFA Cover Sheet will be completed online using FDA’s User Fee System which requires the use of Microsoft Internet Explorer 7.0 or higher.
+Read the instructions below and then go to Create GDUFA cover sheet to fill out the form.
+A GDUFA cover sheet will be completed online using FDA’s User Fee System which requires the use of Google Chrome, Mozilla Firefox or Microsoft Edge.

 - Register your organization by providing information about your organization.